christo-auer/eilmeldung/README.md

 - *fast* in every aspect: non-blocking terminal user interface, (neo)vim-inspired keybindings, instant start-up and no clutter
 - *stands* on the shoulder of *giants*: based on the news-flash library, *eilmeldung* supports many RSS providers, is efficient and reliable
 - *powerful* and yet *easy to use out-of-the-box*: sane defaults which work for most, and yet configurable to meet anyones requirements, from keybindings to colors, from displayed content to RSS provider
-- read news like a pro: filter and search news with a easy-to-learn powerful *query language*, activate *zen mode* to con
+- read news like a pro: filter and search news with a easy-to-learn powerful *query language*, activate *zen mode* to focus on the article content and nothing else

 *eilmeldung* is German for *breaking news*